 Fiber is a carbohydrate category found in plant-based food items, and it's differentiated as soluble or insoluble.

 Soluble fiber absorbs water and forms a gel eaten by gut microbes.
-Insoluble fiber gets passed out through the GI tract, mostly intact, and provides bulk to the stool.
-This enables food to pass through speedily from the digestive tract, helping in regular bowel movements.
+Insoluble fiber is intact and passes through the GI tract, providing bulk to the stool.
+This allows food to pass through the digestive tract speedily, helping in regular bowel movements.

-Both categories of fiber help in gut health by helping with digestion and preventing constipation.
-Eating high-fiber foods also protects from obesity and chronic diseases like heart disease, type 2 diabetes, and high blood pressure.
+Both categories of fiber help gut health by aiding digestion and preventing constipation.
+Eating high-fiber foods protects against obesity and chronic diseases such as heart disease, type 2 diabetes, and high blood pressure.

 Excellent sources of fiber include:

-• Foods made using whole grains, for example, whole-grain bread, whole-grain cereal, and whole-grain pasta
+Foods are made using whole grains, such as whole-grain bread, whole-grain cereal, and whole-grain pasta.

 Probiotic Foods

-Probiotic foods (like Kombucha, Kimchi, and Kefir) comprise living microorganisms called the health-promoting microbes found in the gut.
+Probiotic foods (such as Kombucha, Kimchi, and Kefir) contain living microorganisms called probiotics, which are health-promoting microbes found in the gut.

 Eating probiotic foods can boost beneficial bacteria.

-Common bacteria groups found in probiotic foods are Lactobacillus and Bifidobacterium.
-Probiotic foods are prepared by adding microbes to food or by allowing fermentation.
+Lactobacillus and Bifidobacterium are common bacteria groups found in probiotic foods.
+These foods are prepared by adding microbes to food or allowing fermentation.

 Examples of probiotic foods include:

-When selecting probiotic foods, check labels for active, live cultures, which show that the bacteria in the foods are still alive.
-Living microbes are helpful as they join the living microbes already in your gut.
+When selecting probiotic foods, check labels for active, live cultures.
+These cultures show that the bacteria in the foods are still alive.
+Living microbes are helpful because they join the living microbes already in your gut.

 Probiotics are sold as over-the-counter dietary supplements.
 But there's mixed evidence of their benefits.